The regularity of electronic wave functions in Barron spaces: Estimates for the Coulomb potential, three space dimensions

 \section{Estimates for the Coulomb potential, three space dimensions}

-The aim of this and of the next section is to provide representations and norm estimates for the Fourier transforms of the products of Coulomb potentials with rapidly decreasing functions.
+The aim of this and of the next section is to provide representations and norm estimates for the Fourier transforms of the products of Coulomb potentials with in the aforementioned sense rapidly decreasing functions.
 These results are based on an integral representation of the Fourier transform of such products.
-In general, the Fourier transform of the product of two functions is the convolution of their Fourier transforms.
-In the present case, however, the situation is more complicated, since the potentials themselves are not integrable and have no Fourier transform in the classical sense.
-The starting point of our considerations are the following two lemmas, which are borrowed from the theory of Riesz potentials and play an important role there; see \cite[Sect.
-V.1]{Stein}, for example.
+The situation is complicated by the fact that the potentials are not integrable and have no Fourier transform in the classical sense.
+The starting point of our considerations are the following two lemmas, which are borrowed from the theory of Riesz potentials and play an important role there; see Section V.1 in \cite{Stein}, for example.

 \begin{lmm} Let $0<\alpha<n$ and $\beta=n-\alpha$.
 For all rapidly decreasing functions $\varphi:\mathbb{R}^n\to\mathbb{C}$ then

 holds, where the constant $\gamma(\alpha)$ depends on the dimension $n$ and is given by